samilait/minesweeper/documentation/Architecture-Documentation.md

 opened first.
 Attempting to read such important data (like if a Square is a mine or how many adjacent mines a Square has) will result in an AssertionException.

-Squares should not be opened directly by the Bot, this action should rather be taken through the Board object in the application logic itself.
+Squares should not be opened directly by the Bot.
+This action should rather be taken through the Board object in the application logic itself.

 ### Highlight.java